Please find answers to some questions you might have about this project.

 Who can take part?

-We require a broad range of participants for this study, including people with a Central Sensitivity Syndrome (CSS), autistic people, and individuals without a CSS or autism.
-Anyone over the age of 18 is eligible to take part.
-Including participants that do not have an ASC or physical health problems, as well as people on the spectrum and people with a CSS, will strengthen the study and ensure that any associations found can be thoroughly investigated.
+The online survey for this project is now closed.
+We surveyed a broad range of participants for the first part of this study, including people with a Central Sensitivity Syndrome (CSS), autistic people, and individuals without a CSS or autism.
+Anyone over the age of 18 was eligible to take part.
+Individuals who have expressed an interest in participating in future research will be contacted later in the year.

 What will happen if I take part?